creer-pro/blaze/README.md

 # XBase Template: Blaze

-Blaze as part of the XBase Templates Collection is implemented using the lovely Tailwind CSS framework to be a general purpose template.
+Blaze is part of the XBase Templates Collection and is implemented using the lovely **Tailwind CSS** framework to be a general purpose template.
 You can customize and use it in any ways you wish.

-Everything is clear...
+Everything is made clear and simple.
+So you just need to know a bit about HTML and Tailwind CSS (if necessary) to be able to customize this template.

 ## Installation